Filing

 Filing Hours

-• The Wayne County Probate Court will only accept pleadings and documents for filing Monday through Friday, 8:00 AM to 4:00 PM (the filing hours).
+- The Wayne County Probate Court accepts pleadings and documents for filing Monday through Friday, 8:00 AM to 4:00 PM (the filing hours).
 Your email or fax must be received by the Court between these filing hours.

 Filing Details